schemahero/schemahero-docs/docs/learn/tutorial/introduction.md

 ## Goals

-By completing this tutorial, you will know know the basics of SchemaHero including:
+By completing this tutorial, you will know the basics of SchemaHero including:
 1. Installing SchemaHero locally and in a Kubernetes cluster
 1. Deploying and modifying database schemas
 1. SchemaHero workflows including approving and rejecting migrations